Zalewa/voyandz/SPECS.md

 * Continuous - in this mode the feed will be always active, draining resources even if there's no one using it.
 This mode is useful when the input source doesn't handle disconnections or subsequent reconnections very well.
-Feed in 'continous' mode doesn't start until it's needed for the first time.
+Feed in 'continuous' mode doesn't start until it's needed for the first time.

 * Autostart - like the 'continuous' mode, but doesn't wait on first